cloudfauj/cloudfauj/README.md

 Deploy Apps to your cloud without managing infrastructure

 TODO
+- should app logs be from very beginning or only beginning of latest deployment?
+- how do we show app logs if multiple containers start as part of a deployment?
 - refactor http requests logic, take out common code from all methods
 - refactor: replace Sprintf() with simple string concat where possible
 - do we want to rename deployment status to deployment info (or just deployment)